History of The George Snow Scholarship Fund

 The Fund was established in 1982 as a memorial to George Snow, a Boca Raton developer who lost his life in a helicopter accident in 1980.
 Mr. Snow moved to Boca Raton in 1958 to take a position as a high school math teacher at what is now Atlantic High School in Delray Beach.
 Later Mr. Snow moved his career into the fields of real estate and construction, but he always remembered the importance of education and during his lifetime was active in trying to help those individuals who were trying to help themselves.
 These same ideals are those that shape the mission of the George Snow Scholarship Fund.

-The George Snow Scholarship Fund also administrates scholarships for other individuals, corporations and organizations including the Downtown Boca Raton Rotary Club Scholarships, the Daniel and Mary Lou Shepard Trust, the Sons of Italy Scholarship, the Scott and Shelagh Adams Scholarships and the Weppner Family Scholarships, to name a few.
+The George Snow Scholarship Fund also administrates scholarships for other individuals, corporations and organizations including Mary Babione Veccia Memorial Scholarship, the Daniel and Mary Lou Shepard Trust, the Sons of Italy Scholarship, the Scott and Shelagh Adams Scholarships and the Weppner Family Scholarships, to name a few.

 Known as experts in scholarship administration, the George Snow Scholarship Fund has developed a reputation for creating innovative programs which address the educational needs of those in our community.